eduardo-antunes/accent.nvim/README.md

 ## Thanks

 Thank you to [Reece Selwood](https://github.com/Alligator), aka Alligator, for the original colorscheme.
-All colors in this port, as well as most highlight groups, were taken straight from the original.
+All colors and highlight groups in this port were either taken straight from the original or highly inspired by it.
 It is a lovely colorscheme with a really creative idea, for which all credit goes to him.

 ## License

 This is port is licensed under the Apache license:

 ```
-Copyright 2025 Eduardo Antunes dos Santos Vieira
+Copyright 2025-2026 Eduardo Antunes dos Santos Vieira

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.